Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 ---
-title: "AFL++ tutorial: How to crash Rescript parser"
+title: "AFL++ tutorial: How to crash ReScript parser"
 categories:
   - Blog
 tags:
   - AFL
   - AFL++
   - fuzzing
-  - Rescript
+  - ReScript
 ---
-# AFL++ tutorial: How to crash Rescript parser
+# AFL++ tutorial: How to crash ReScript parser

 This post is a tutorial of [AFL++](https://aflplus.plus/)[^aflpp], one of the most famous fuzzing tools which has detected dozens of software bugs.
-In this post, we utilize this fuzzer to crash the [parser](https://github.com/rescript-lang/syntax) of [Rescript](https://rescript-lang.org/) compiler.
+In this post, we utilize this fuzzer to crash the [parser](https://github.com/rescript-lang/syntax) of [ReScript](https://rescript-lang.org/) compiler.
 Motivated by [this](https://forum.rescript-lang.org/t/compiler-testing-via-fuzzing/3306/3), implying there might be bugs which can be caught with primary fuzzing techniques, I started my first bug hunt hoping it would help this young language system to be more mature.

+> **Note**
+> If you are busy, feel free to visit this [example repository](https://github.com/Sehun0819/fuzz-rescript-parser) and start fuzzing immediately .

 ## Background